jarelllama/Blocklist-Checker/README.md

 1. Open a new issue: [Check a blocklist](https://github.com/jarelllama/Blocklist-Checker/issues/new/choose)
 2. Enter the URL to the raw file of the blocklist
 3. Wait a few minutes for the report to generate
-4. The GitHub Actions bot will reply with the report.
+4. The GitHub Actions bot will reply with the report

 See what is included in the report below.